Slobodan Urošević

-Slobodan Urošević (Serbian Cyrillic: Слободан Урошевић; born 15 April 1994) is a Serbian professional footballer who plays as a left-back for Partizan.
+Slobodan Urošević (Serbian Cyrillic: Слободан Урошевић; born 15 April 1994) is a Serbian professional footballer who plays as a left-back and is currently playing for TSC.
+He made three appearances for the Serbia national team.

 Club career

 After coming through the youth system of Rad, Urošević made his senior debuts on loan at BASK in late 2012.
 He returned to his parent club in early 2013, recording two appearances until the end of the season.
-He made his debut for Rad on May 2, 2013, in the league game that his club lost 1–0 against Vojvodina in Novi Sad.
-He played one more league match until the end of that season, and in the following 2013/14.
+He made his debut for Rad on 2 May 2013, in the league game that his club lost 1–0 against Vojvodina in Novi Sad.
+He played one more league match until the end of that season, and in the following 2013–14.
 He played in 17 league matches.

 In the summer of 2014, Urošević signed with Napredak Kruševac.
-He was a standard first team member of Napredek during the 2014/15 season.
+He was a standard first team member of Napredek during the 2014–15 season.
 He moved on a season-long loan to Belgian side OH Leuven in July 2015, with an option for a permanent deal.
 In the summer of 2016, he returned to Napredak, and in October of the same year, he extended his contract with the club from Kruševac.
-In the 2016/17 season.
-Urošević played 34 league matches for Napredak, and during the first half of the 2017/18 season.
+In the 2016–17 season.
+Urošević played 34 league matches for Napredak, and during the first half of the 2017–18 season.
 He made 14 more appearances in this competition.

 On 11 January 2018, Urošević was transferred to Partizan on a four-year contract as the first choice of coach Miroslav Đukić.
 Urošević made his debut on 15 February, in UEFA Europa League Round of 32 as he played full 90 minutes in a 1–1 home draw against Viktoria Plzeň.
 He found himself in the starting eleven in the return leg a week later and once again played a whole game, as Partizan was defeated 2–0 on Doosan Arena in Plzeň.
 Urošević won Serbian Cup with Partizan as he made two appearances in the competition.